tembo-io/website/src/content/docs/product/cloud/logs.md

   -H "Authorization: Bearer ${TOKEN}"
 ```

-There are other endpoints available, please review the [Loki API documentation](https://grafana.com/docs/loki/latest/reference/api/).
+There are other endpoints available.
+Please review the [Loki API documentation](https://grafana.com/docs/loki/latest/reference/api/) for more details.

 ### Grafana